satyajitlion/GravLensing/Notes/Neural Networks and Keras Notes.md

 There are other groups that were discussed in this lecture such as the scale-translation groups but I am not going to go over this as it does not matter for my research.
 The affine or general definition for roto-translation and scale-translation (groups with two types of transformations of the image) were also covered.

+So, how does this math translate to how to code GCNNs?

+If you have a set of points or group elements, you can think of them as a collection of parts in certain poses relative to each other.
+Then, similarly, if you have a convolution kernel, then you can think of it as a function on the group that assigns a weight to every relative position.
+Well, relative to what?
+Relative to the "part."
+For example, if you have an image of a symmetrical smiley face and it's drawn as a set of points in $\mathbb{R}^2$, then the collection of parts would refer to the eyes, nose, mouth etc. So, for the convolution kernel, it would then assign a weight to every relative position, relative to the nose.
 #### Lecture 1.3

 #### Lecture 1.4